What Are We Optimizing For? A Human-centric Evaluation of Deep Learning-based Movie Recommenders: Discussion

+We want to reiterate and further clarify that we did not deliberately tune the hyperparameters of chosen DL models to optimize for offline metrics, which is not the focus of our study.
+Instead, we use the optimal values reported by the authors in the corresponding paper or repository.
+As \citeauthor{shehzad2023everyone} pointed out, careful tuning of DL models can usually make specific models outperform non-optimized baselines \cite{shehzad2023everyone}.
+However, since the main focus of this study is to reveal the traditionally ignored human-centric metrics that were not contained in the original measurement suits, we believe our findings carry significant meanings in terms of future optimization directions.

-Admittedly, we recognize some limitations of this study, including 1) we did not consider more possible objective implementations of \emph{Novelty, Diversity}, and \emph{Serendipity} metrics; 2) we only chose DL-based models based on their performance of movie recommendation and collected real user feedback in the movie domain, without further expansion to other application fields; 3) we only invited users to evaluate static top lists generated by different models, without enabling a more natural recommendation interactive flow.
-We believe that all the mentioned limitation points can be interesting future work to explore.
-We hope this paper can serve as a new perspective on how to evaluate and optimize the DL-based RecSys model under a human-centric framework.
+Admittedly, we recognize some limitations of this study, including 1) We only chose DL-based models based on their performance of movie recommendation and collected real user feedback in the movie domain, without further expansion to other application fields; 2) We only tested personalized recommendations with active users, and did not generalize how those DL-RecSys models perform with cold-start users; 3) Due to reproducibility and time constraints, we did not evaluate other DL-RecSys models other than the mentioned four; 4) Our construct of the path model is only based on single-item survey responses instead of a more thorough multi-item CFA measurement; 5) Our survey design was static instead of a more interactive and dynamic UI.
+We believe all the above points can be interesting future works.
+For example, researchers can conduct cross-domain studies, select both new and old users as test subjects, and design larger-scaled A/B testing with multiple survey questions to assess each dimension of measurement.